bluehabit/BlogPosts/Vanilla-JS/Closures In Depth.md

 ## Closures In Depth

-A closure is an inner function that has access to its parent functions scope after the parent function has already returned.
+A closure is when a parent function returns another function; however, the returned inner function still has access to its parent functions scope including variables and arguments.
 Whenever we have a function that returns another function we have the possiblity of creating a closure.
 If the returned function has access to the parent function / outerscope variables or arugments then that is considered an example of closure.
 The closure 'scopes' the outer functions variables and arguments.
 This allows us to create `private variables` which we will discuss in detail in a moment.
 Quick note, the terms outerfunction and parent function are synonymous.

 Lets take a look at a brief example of closure.